marshall-strong/pexels-photo-search-react/MARSHALL_README_TEMPLATE.md

   ```

 For additional information or help installing Node.js, npm, and Node version managers, consult the npm documentation on [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+### Acquire an API Key

+All images in this project are from Pexels, and are requested and received via the Pexels API.
+A API Key is required in order to use the Pexels API, and can be acquired for free by registering with Pexels.

+- Create a free Pexels account at <https://www.pexels.com/onboarding>
+- Click the "I want to download" button
+- Enter your personal information, then click the "Create New Account" button
+- Complete your account setup by opening the email sent to you by Pexels and clicking the "Confirm email" button
+- Go to <https://www.pexels.com/api/> and click the "Your API Key" button
+- Fill out the form, agree to the Terms of Service, and click the "Generate API Key" button
+- Copy the API key and save it somewhere safe -- you will need it in the next section

+The API key should be a 56 character string of numbers and lowercase letters.
+ex: `0123456789abcdefghijklmnopqrstuvwxyz01234567890123456789`

+If you ever lose or misplace your API key, you can retrieve it by logging in to your Pexels account.

 ### Installation